TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/FE.rst

    This option got removed with version 11.3.
 The only possible value has been 'normal'.
 This behaviour stays unchanged.
-When this option has been set in your :file:`config/system/settings.php` or :file:`AdditionalConfiguration.php` files, they are automatically removed when accessing the admin tool or system maintenance area.
+When this option has been set in your :file:`config/system/settings.php` or :file:`config/system/additional.php` files, they are automatically removed when accessing the admin tool or system maintenance area.

 .. index::